rystrauss/dopamax/README.md

 XLA program and executed on CPUs, GPUs, or TPUs.
 More specifically, the implementations in Dopamax follow the Anakin Podracer architecture -- see [this paper][2] for more details.

+> [!WARNING]
-**Note that this repository is not actively maintained and is subject to breaking changes at any time.**
+> Note that this repository is not actively maintained and is subject to breaking changes at any time.

 ## Supported Algorithms